 Mohamed Farah.
 Photo by Patrick McGuire.

 We also discussed the Dixon neighbourhood at length, and Farah’s own issues with the way it has been portrayed in the media.
-Farah has been well known in that neighbourhood as a force of peace and positivity, being at the helm of various community organizations that have, among other things, been fighting to establish a community centre for more than a decade.
+Farah has been well known in that neighbourhood as a force of peace and positivity, being at the helm of various community organisations that have, among other things, been fighting to establish a community centre for more than a decade.

-So why don’t we start at the beginning.
+VICE: So why don’t we start at the beginning.
 What was it like trying to bring the crack tape to the media?
 And how did you feel the first time you watched it?

-People in the community knew beforehand about some of the activities he’d been involved in.
+Mohamed Farah: People in the community knew beforehand about some of the activities he’d been involved in.
 So I wasn’t really shocked that there was a video out there.
 However, when I saw the video for the first time, it really was shocking to me.
 Just seeing it with your own eyes, seeing how he was behaving, what he was saying, that kind of stuff.

 [Rob Ford was] a city councillor in the area before he was mayor of the city.
-During his time as a city councillor, he didn’t have any initiatives or policies or anything for the community to build a recreation centre or more after-school programs… And then after he became mayor, it’s been the same kind of narrative… to fight crime, war on drugs...
+During his time as a city councillor, he didn’t have any initiatives or policies or anything for the community to build a recreation centre or more after-school programmes… And then after he became mayor, it’s been the same kind of narrative… to fight crime, war on drugs...
 But he’s always been involved in these kinds of [illicit] activities as well.

 [The] kids that videotaped him, that were with him at that time, grew up under his regime.
-He tells people, ‘Oh, if you need a job, come to me and I’ll give you a job.
-I’ll give you a reference… If you need to get a house, give me a call and I’ll come help you get a house.’
-Basically ‘Give me a call if there’s anything you need,’ right?
+He tells people, "Oh, if you need a job, come to me and I’ll give you a job.
+I’ll give you a reference… If you need to get a house, give me a call and I’ll come help you get a house."
+Basically, "Give me a call if there’s anything you need," right?
 But it doesn’t actually fix anything on the top level.

 He depended on people on a one-on-one basis to keep calling him up...
 And there were people he depends on to go to for certain things.
 But it’s always been the status quo to keep people poor, not having any access to resources, and if you want anything, basically come to me and I’ll help you out.
 Why should I go to him for a job interview or to get a job when I could have a rec centre or get access to computers and all that kind of stuff I need?
 So that was kind of the buildup to the situation.

-There was a bill that was passed in 2010 by the Conservative Government and this bill basically had the initiative to go after organized crime.
+There was a bill that was passed in 2010 by the Conservative Government and this bill basically had the initiative to go after organised crime.
 However, the crime rate in Canada had been going down for a lot of years, we all know that.
 But somehow, I guess the police had to find a way to fill those missing links.
-So we saw activity, we saw a system where people were being locked away for petty crime, and they come back to the community as informants or we call them “CIs”—confidential informants.
-And these guys actually go over to the police to find evidence or organize other schemes…
+So we saw activity, we saw a system where people were being locked away for petty crime, and they come back to the community as informants, or we call them “CIs”—confidential informants.
+And these guys actually go over to the police to find evidence or organise other schemes…